Waseda University as a workplace for economists

 - Seminars: the school has several seminar series, some of which are done in English.
 You can see Waseda Institute of Political Economy website for English-speaking seminars.

 - Teaching load: not so heavy.
-I typically have three lectures (90 minutes x 15 classes per course) in spring, one lecture in fall, and four student seminars (with little or no preps) in each semester.
+I typically have two lectures (90 minutes x 15 classes per course) and four student seminars (with little or no preps) in each semester.

 - Student quality: pretty good.
 Most students are polite.
 Many of them are well-motivated.
 And some of them are quite impressive.
 Sometimes undergraduate students outperform graduate students in graduate courses.